RNLI Lifeguards Ready for the Busy Summer Ahead

 In 2020, RNLI lifeguards covering the south west saved 56 lives, aided 9,179 people and responded to 6,287 incidents which included water rescues, minor first aid and helping to reunite missing children with their families.

-Oliver Shilston, RNLI Lead Lifeguard Supervisor, said: "RNLI lifeguards are at the forefront of the charity's lifesaving work, offering preventative safety advice to visitors and rescuing those in difficulty in the water.
+Oliver Shilston, RNLI Lead Lifeguard Supervisor, said: "RNLI lifeguards are at the forefront of the charity's lifesaving work.
+They offer preventative safety advice to visitors as well as rescuing those in difficulty in the water.
 Not only do they receive the best training but the best equipment too, so they are able to deal with any emergency situations as professional first responders.

 "Each year the RNLI works in partnership with local authorities and landowners to set up and roll out the lifeguard service, which is complex in normal times even without the challenges of doing so during a pandemic.
 However, we have been here before, and with the added benefit of being able to plan ahead, we have developed contingencies should things change.